History of the Tlingit: Early fishing industry

 The first American industrial fish canneries were established in Tlingit territory in 1878 in Klawock (Lawáak) and Sitka.
 Some Tlingit sold fish to the canneries or worked processing fish.
 That summer, Tlingit led by Anaxóots of the Kaagwaantaan protested the arrival of eighteen Chinese workers in Sitka and demanded that they not take their jobs.
 The American managers reportedly resolved the conflict with promises that the Chinese would only use skills in the cannery which the Tlingit had not been taught; if the Tlingit learned those skills, they would replace the Chinese.

 Alaska Native Brotherhood and recognition

-Two Tlingit brothers founded the Alaska Native Brotherhood in 1912 in Sitka to pursue the privileges enjoyed by whites in the area at the time; the Alaska Native Sisterhood followed.
+The Alaska Native Brotherhood was founded in Sitka in 1912 to address Indigenous rights in Alaska; the Alaska Native Sisterhood followed.
 The ANB and ANS are nonprofit organizations which assist in societal development, preservation of native culture, and equality.
+In 1929, the ANB passed a resolution to sue the United States over the creation of Tongass National Forest and Glacier Bay National Park without the permission of Southeast Alaska Indigenous peoples.
+After being advised that only federally recognized tribes could sue over aboriginal land claims, Tlingit and Haida leaders petitioned Congress for recognition.

+Congress recognized the Tlingit and Haida people as a single tribe in 1935, and a suit was filed on their behalf in 1947.
+In 1959, the Court of Claims held that Tlingit and Haida people had original use, occupancy and dominion from time immemorial over claimed lands and waters in Southeast Alaska.
+In 1968, the Court of Claims awarded $7.5 million for lands withdrawn to create Tongass National Forest and Glacier Bay National Monument.

 Elizabeth Peratrovich was an ANS member for whom Alaska designated a state holiday (February 16) in 1988.
+The Alaska Equal Rights Act of 1945, the first anti-discrimination law in Alaskan history, was initially proposed by the Alaska Native Brotherhood and Alaska Native Sisterhood and was championed by Roy and Elizabeth Peratrovich.
 Peratrovich's brother-in-law, Frank (president of the Native Brotherhood), was of Tlingit and Serbian descent.
-Serbian and Montenegrin immigrants intermarried with the Tlingit during the 19th century due to their common religion, and St. Nicholas Russian Orthodox Church in Juneau was built by a group of Orthodox Tlingit and Serbs.
+St. Nicholas Russian Orthodox Church in Juneau was built by a group of Orthodox Tlingit and Serbs.